VPDC

 Who SHOULD get the vaccine:

-Who SHOULD NOT Get Polio Vaccine?
+Who SHOULD NOT get the vaccine:

-• Talk to your healthcare provider if you have any other medication conditions or precautions for polio vaccination.
+Talk to your healthcare provider if you have any other medication conditions or precautions for polio vaccination.

-Where to get the Vaccine
+Where to Get the Vaccine

-If you are uninsured or underinsured, there are programs available to help cover the cost of vaccines.
-Children who are 18 years of age or younger are eligible to receive vaccines at no cost through the Vaccines for Children (VFC) Program if they are:
+• Children 18 years or younger may receive vaccines at no cost through the Vaccines for Children (VFC) Program if they are:

 • Eligible for or are enrolled in Medi-Cal